-The purpose of this standard is to provide guidance on how an entity should treat government grants in its books of accounts.
+The purpose of IAS 20 is to provide guidance on how an entity should treat government grants in its books of accounts.
 The Standard also provides guidance with regards to the disclosure requirements in relation to government grants and other forms of assistance by government.

 Definitions of Relevant terms

 It is referred to as government, agencies that are owned and controlled by government and similar kind of bodies whether local, national or international.

 It can be defined as assistance provided by the government to an entity, through transferring economic resources to that very same entity only if the entity either has complied or will comply with certain conditions that are specified by government, in relation to the entity’s operating activities.

 This can be referred to as the steps taken by government so that to provide specific economic benefits to an entity or a bunch of entities only if those entities meet a certain criteria.

 These type of grants are the grants that are provided by government so that to aid the entity in purchase, acquisition or construction of certain kind of assets.
 These kinds of grants may have certain conditions attached to it relating to the type, location or use of the assets.

 Grants related to Income